-According to the International Coach Federation, less than 10% of managers coach their employees both formally and informally on a regular basis.
-If the employee is lucky, the manager may have some discussions with the employee to check in as the year progresses.
+According to the International Coach Federation, x% of managers coach only at the time of the annual review.
+And if the employee is lucky, the manager may have some discussions with the employee to check in as the year progresses.
 This is a lost opportunity to adopt an effective leadership coaching partnership with employees.
 As a coach, your goal is to help your employees achieve results or overcome obstacles to get from where they are now to where they want to be in the future.

 Here are three strategies that will help you to transform your coaching into dynamic and meaningful conversations.

 Begin Coaching with the Employee’s First Week of Employment

 The development process begins on the first day of employment.
 You will want to meet with your new employee to explain the development process and your coaching relationship.
 Explain why you hired this employee to point out their strengths and the importance to your team.
 Explain the coaching style and how you partner with your employees to help them be successful.
 This is the opportunity to get to know your employee.
 What do they perceive are their strengths?
 What parts of the job do they like the most?
 What interests them longer term in their career?

 You will also need to focus on the first 90 days.
 Articulate goals and expectations.
 Ask the employee perceived challenges and determine together how to help the employee achieve the results.
 Ask the employee what strengths they will use to help them make the transition.
 Schedule time to check in with the new employee on a weekly/bi-weekly basis to assess how the employee is progressing and where you may best support them.